 Screen tenants effectively to prevent payment issues

 Good tenant screening is the first step.
 Check credit reports, rental history, employment, and income.
 Avoid tenants with past apartment collections or evictions.
-For instance, call for a minimum credit score and evidence of income at least three times the rent.
+For instance, a call for a minimum credit score and evidence of income at least three times the rent.
 This guarantees renters can pay their rent on schedule.

 Get the required information by gathering using a comprehensive rental application form.
 Check their eviction history properly, call previous landlords and companies to confirm all specifics.